timvisee/apbf/README.md

 # Android Pattern Brute Force
-A script for brute forcing an Android security pattern through TWRP recovery.
+A tool for brute forcing an Android security pattern through TWRP recovery.

 ![Screenshot](./res/screenshot.png)

 One day I forgot what security pattern I used on my phone.
-Therefore I build a script which brute forces the pattern.
+Therefore I build a tool which brute forces the pattern.

 ## Requirements
 - A pattern lock
+- Android Nougat or above
 - [TWRP][twrp] recovery
 - [`adb`][adb] (with connectivity to phone in TWRP)
 - [`git`][git]